Remedies for hair fall

 Male pattern balding affects about 50% of men over the age of 50.
 If you’re a man that is noticing hair fall, it could be the beginnings of male pattern baldness.
 Men with this condition can begin losing hair as early as their teens or early 20s.
 It's characterised by a receding hairline and gradual disappearance of hair from the crown and front of the scalp.
 In some cases you might notice the hair fall as it happens.

 Why am I experiencing hair fall?

 Male pattern baldness or ‘androgenic alopecia’ is caused by a combination of hormonal and genetic factors.
 Other causes of hair loss include medical disorders, prescribed medications, poor nutrition, bad hair care techniques or severe stress.
 If you think that you may be affected by any of these it's important to ask your GP for advice.

 What remedies could I try for hair fall?

 There are many natural remedies and diets that are suggested for men’s hair fall; though there is little evidence that these will have positive effects.
 Saw palmetto extract is often found in health shops as a remedy for men’s hair loss; however it is not prescribed in the UK or approved by the NHS as a beneficial treatment.

 What treatments are there for men’s hair fall?

 Minoxidil, usually in foam or lotion form, revives shrunken hair follicles so they increase in size and regrow thicker hair over time.
 It works by helping blood flow to the hair follicles, encouraging and prolonging hair growth.
-Find out more about hair loss treatments available with hair loss advice from LloydsPharmacy.

 Can you reverse hereditary hair loss?